The Way to a Verri Organized Office: Tenet 2

 Clutter breeds clutter.

-To help you get organized in your office, and treat this tenet like the powerhouse tool it is, ask yourself these questions every time something comes in, and take these steps in finding a home:
+To have an organized office treat this tenet like the powerhouse tool it is.
+Ask yourself these questions every time something comes in, and take these steps in finding a home:

 1.Do I need to refer to this again – soon?